Welcome to today's edition of the Rush 24-7 podcast.

 Because they can go wherever they want here.

-Uh just in a straight up and down military conflict.
+The Georgians have no chance against them, just in a straight up and down military conflict.

 It's a matter of size.

-It it may have burst here.
+It may have burst here.

-Well, let's go back to May 8th, right here, behind this very golden EIB microphone and listen to the host that day.
+Let's go back to May 8th, right here, behind this very golden EIB microphone and listen to the host that day.

-Based on intelligence guided by experience, these are bubbles.
+Based on intelligence guided by experience.

-Now, do you realize, ladies and gentlemen, look at me?
+Now, do you realize, ladies and gentlemen, look at me.

 And do you know that oil speculators are getting rich?

-Oh, yes, yes, yes, ladies and gentlemen, do you think the speculators only get rich when the price goes up?
+Ladies and gentlemen, do you think the speculators only get rich when the price goes up?

 How come Chucky Schumer is not talking about all these speculators driving the price down?